 Getting Health Insurance

 A compulsory part of living in Germany – including the visa application process – is having health insurance.
-For the Working Holiday Visa, standard travel insurance such as World Nomads is typically fine, but the Freelance and Employment have stricter rules and require a local health insurance provider.
+For the Working Holiday Visa, travel insurance such as World Nomads is typically fine, but the Freelance and Employment visas have stricter rules and require a local health insurance provider.

 The problem here is that most insurance companies don’t operate in English, and if you’re a freelancer, you’re restricted even more with your options.